For Health Professionals

 The party who requested the IME is required to pay for it, unless the CRT orders otherwise.
 As that party will not be able to recover more than $2,000, the CRT will try to keep the costs of the reports within that limit.

-The CRT anticipates that, for many of the IMEs it orders, a file review by the medical professional will be adequate.
+The CRT anticipates that, for many of the IMEs it orders, a file review by the health professional will be adequate.
 However, the CRT can’t confirm those assumptions until it receives more disputes and refers some of them for an IME.

 The CRT also recognizes that there will be circumstances where it is not possible to obtain an IME report for less than $2,000, due to the time needed to examine the injured party, review the records and prepare the report, together with the nature of expertise required.